Refinish Outdoor Furniture

 Step 3.
 Paint or Stain It

-If you’re painting your furniture, use a paintbrush (brush size depends on the size of the piece) to apply a coat of latex primer formulated for outdoor use.
+If you’re painting your furniture, use a paintbrush (brush size depends on the size of the piece) to apply a coat of True Value WeatherAll® Ultra Premium latex primer/sealer.
 Allow the primer to dry for up to 2 hours, or for as long as recommended by the manufacturer’s instructions.
 Feel the furniture’s surface for any rough spots and sand lightly if necessary.
 Apply a second coat.
 Let the primer dry for approximately 12 to 24 hours.

-Next, apply a coat of True Value WeatherAll® exterior latex paint, with a quality paintbrush.
+Next, apply a coat of True Value WeatherAll® Ultra Premium latex paint with a quality paintbrush.
 Brush it on with even strokes in the direction of the wood grain.
 If you use spray paint, go slowly, holding the can about 12" from the furniture surface.
 When using spray paint, you should apply the second coat within 1 hour or after 24 hours.
 Let the second coat dry overnight.

 If you’re going to be staining the furniture, note the benefits between stain types.
 Oil-based stains penetrate into the wood without raising the grain but carry a strong odor.
 Water-based stains are more environmentally friendly and offer easy cleanup using soap and water.
 Never use deck stain on furniture.